bookofproofs/bookofproofs.github.io/_sources/history/19th-century/weber-heinrich.md

 ### Mathematical Profile (Excerpt):
 * Georg Weber had been born in the Rhine Palatinate town of Bergzabern, which was at this time under French rule, and studied at Speyer and the University of Erlangen before being awarded a doctorate from the University of Heidelberg in 1832 for his dissertation De Gytheo et rebus navalibus Lacedaemoniorum Ⓣ(On Gytheio and the  Spartan navy).
-* He married Ida Helene Marie Wilhelmine Becher (died 1887) in 1839 and Heinrich was their eldest son.
 * Heinrich's love of mathematics began while he was at the Lyceum in Heidelberg.
-* The Weber family were very involved in education and they strongly encouraged Heinrich to think in terms of an academic career from a young age.
-* The influence of Weber's family was particularly strong since he lived at home throughout his school and university studies in Heidelberg.
 * After graduating from the Lyceum, Weber entered the University of Heidelberg in 1860 to study mathematics and physics.
 * At this time Heidelberg had some outstanding physicists and mathematicians on the staff who gave courses that Weber attended.
 * As was the common practice of German students at this time, Weber spent part of his time studying at a different university.